What is the mission of The Antique Boat Museum?

 My boat is fully restored and won an award at a recent antique boat show.
 Wouldn’t the Museum automatically accept it?

 The Museum takes many factors into account when evaluating proposed donations as well as the boat’s restoration, including the age, rarity, condition and amount of original material left in the boat, along with its history and what other similar boats may already be in the permanent collection.
+It does not guarantee an automatic acceptance.

 How long will it take to complete the donation process?